tombensve/APS/APS-Core/APSConfigServiceProvider/docs/APSConfigService.md

 # APSConfigService

 This is not the simple standard OSGi service configurations, but more an application config that can also be used for services.
-It supports structured configurations including lists of items andlists of subconfigurations.
+It supports structured configurations including lists of items and lists of subconfigurations.
 Code that uses the configuration provide one or more configuration classes with config items.
 These are registered with the config service, which makes them editable/publishable though and admin web app.
 After registration an instance of the config can be gotten containing published or defaul values.
 Alternatively the config class is specified with a fully qualified name in the _APS-Configs:_ MANIFEST.MF entry.
 In this case the configuration service acts as an extender and automatically registers and provides an instance of the config for you, without having to call the config service.

+## Configuration Environments

+The APSConfigService supports different configuration environments.
+The idea is to define one config environment per installation.
+Configuration values can either be configuration environment specific or the same for all environments.
+See @ConfigItemDescription below for more information on specifying configuration environment specific values.

 ## Making a config class